tommyd323/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio

 Welcome!
-This portfolio showcases hands-on data analysis and visualization projects completed using **SQL**, **Excel**, and **Power BI**.
-Each project demonstrates a different part of the data workflow — cleaning, exploration, and dashboard creation — using real-world datasets.
+This portfolio showcases my data analysis and visualization projects completed using **SQL**, **Excel**, and **Power BI**.
+Each project demonstrates a different part of the data workflow — cleaning, exploration, and dashboard creation — using a variety of datasets.

 ---